inclavare-containers/inclavare-containers/README.md

 ---

 ## Reference container image
 [The reference container images](https://hub.docker.com/u/inclavarecontainers) are available for the demonstration purpose to show how a Confidential Computing Kubernetes Cluster with Inclavare Containers works.
-Currently, web application demos based on OpenJDK 11 and Golang are provided.
+Currently, web application demos based on OpenJDK 11, Dragonwell, and Golang are provided.